bilig

 Why Agents Need Workbook APIs, Not Spreadsheet Screenshots

-AI agents can click through a spreadsheet UI, but screenshots are a weak runtime boundary.
-They hide formulas, make structural edits ambiguous, and turn verification into a visual guess.
-If a workflow depends on workbook state, the agent should operate on a workbook API.
+Screenshots hide formulas, make structural edits ambiguous, and turn verification into a visual guess.
+If the workflow depends on workbook state, the agent needs an API that can read formulas, write cells, recalculate, and prove what changed.

-@bilig/headless is the small public wedge of bilig: a TypeScript WorkPaper runtime for Node services, coding agents, and local workbook automation.
-It is for cases where a program needs spreadsheet behavior without opening a browser grid.
+@bilig/workpaper is the public WorkPaper runtime from bilig.
+It is the canonical scoped npm package for Node services, coding agents, and local workbook automation that need spreadsheet behavior without opening a browser grid.

 The Problem With Screen-Driven Spreadsheets